 You may be given drugs to break up the clot.
 It is best if these drugs are given within 3 hours of when you first felt the chest pain.
 This is called thrombolytic therapy.

 Some patients may also have heart bypass surgery to open narrowed or blocked blood vessels that supply blood to the heart.
 This procedure is also called coronary artery bypass grafting and/or open heart surgery.

-AFTER YOUR HEART ATTACK
+TREATMENT AFTER A HEART ATTACK

 After several days, you will be discharged from the hospital.

-You will likely need to take medicines, possibly for the rest of your life.
+You will likely need to take medicines, some for the rest of your life.
 Always talk to your health care provider before stopping or changing how you take any medicines.
 Stopping certain medications can be deadly.

 While under the care of your health care team, you will learn:

 All of these feelings are normal.
 They go away for most people after 2 or 3 weeks.

 If your heart can no longer pump blood out to your body as well as it used to, you may develop heart failure.
-Abnormal heart rhythms can occur, and they can be life threatening.
+Abnormal heart rhythms can occur, and they can be life-threatening.

 Myocardial infarction; MI; Acute MI; ST-elevation myocardial infarction; Non-ST-elevation myocardial infarction

 Anderson JL.
 ST segment elevation acute myocardial infarction and complications of myocardial infarction.
-In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 73.
+In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 Antman EM.
 ST-segment elevation myocardial infarction: pathology, pathophysiology, and clinical features.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine

 Cannon CP, Braunwald E. Unstable angina and non-ST elevation myocardial infarction.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine

 Kushner FG, Hand M, Smith SC Jr, King SB 3rd, Anderson JL, Antman EM, et al. 2009 Focused Updates: ACC/AHA Guidelines for the Management of Patients WithST-Elevation Myocardial Infarction (updating the 2004 Guideline and 2007 Focused Update) and ACC/AHA/SCAI Guidelines on Percutaneous Coronary Intervention(updating the 2005 Guideline and 2007 Focused Update): a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.Circulation

 Wright RS, Anderson JL, Adams CD, et al. 2011 ACCF/AHA Focused Update of the Guidelines for the Management of Patients with Unstable Angina/Non-ST-Elevation Myocardial Infarction (Updating the 2007 Guideline).
 A Report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines Developed in Collaboration With the American College of Emergency Physicians, Society for Cardiovascular Angiograpy and Interventions, and Society of Thoracic Surgeons.J Am Coll Cardiol

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.